-It’s summertime (almost).
-The official start to summer is still two weeks away but everyone I know is embracing the season.
-One of the thing I notice every year is that summer seems to inspire new blogs.
+I’m sharing my best advice for new bloggers because it’s almost summertime and one thing I notice every year is that summer seems to inspire new blogs.
 Everyone is looking for ways to share their summer vacations, bbq recipes, warm weather fashion, and new blogs keep popping up.
-I’m always hit up for blogging advice during the summer.
-That’s why I want to take time today to share my top beginning tips and tricks to get you started.
+I’m always hit up for blogging advice during the summer which is why today seemed like the perfect day to share my top beginning tips and tricks to get you started.
 This is a summary of my best advice for new bloggers and more blogging posts can be found right here.

-I’ve been blogging, in one form or another, since the mid 90’s.
-I went from GeoCities to OpenDiary to TypePad to LiveJournal to Blogger to WordPress.
+I’ve been blogging since the mid 90’s.
+I have been on GeoCities, OpenDiary, TypePad, LiveJournal, Blogger, and WordPress.
 Some blogs were successful and others, well, not so much.
 I sold a couple and transitioned others to partners that took over the sites.
 I shut a couple down.
 Over the years I’ve obviously learned a lot and feel I’m in a good position to share advice for new bloggers.

 My best advice for new bloggers